cloudius-systems/capstan/README.md

 This installs a ``capstan`` executable to your Go workspace so make sure your ``PATH`` environment variable includes ``$GOPATH/bin``.

+For more detailed information, check out [installation instructions](https://github.com/cloudius-systems/capstan/wiki/Capstan-Installation) on the wiki.

 ## Updating

 To update capstan to the latest version execute the following commands: